GiaxUp/S2L5/README.md

 # S2L5
-Some training with CSS and HTML @ Epicode friday project.
+Some training with CSS and HTML.
+First look at JavaScript @ Epicode friday project.